 If trying at home, I always suggest using sex as stress relief, we feel better, sleep better and have a higher chance of conceiving.
 Many fertility specialists suggest throwing away ovulation predictor kits and instead having intercourse every 2-3 days, it can be freeing for some couples and hard work for others.
 But the intimacy aspect can be helpful for everyone, a cuddle or hug helps us to feel accepted, regardless of how we’re feeling.

-We take control by deciding when we try to conceive and how, we can also promote being in the best shape, ensuring optimal nutrition, a supplement such as Proceive together with a colourful diet, (if every plate is colourful it’s usually well balanced, it’s the bland things that are often less healthy.) a healthy BMI and an increasing virtual tool box of coping strategies.
+We take control by deciding when we try to conceive and how, and we can also promote being in the best shape, ensuring optimal nutrition.
+A supplement such as Proceive® can support you in this journey, providing a comprehensive blend of vitamins, minerals, and amino acids designed to support reproductive health.
+Coupled with a colourful diet (if every plate is colourful, it’s usually well-balanced—bland foods are often less nutritious), a healthy BMI, and an increasing virtual toolbox of coping strategies, you’ll be doing everything you can to prepare your body for conception.

 Other tips and suggestions can be found in Tracey’s book – Making Friends with Your Fertility, Tracey Sainsbury and Sarah Rayner, Creative Pumpkin Publishing.
 (2017) ISBN-10: 0995794855